openedx-unsupported/configuration/README.md

   specific variables.
 * __Groups__ - A Group name is an identifier that corresponds to a group of roles plus an identifier for the environment.
-Example: *edxapp_stage*, *edxapp_prod*, *xserver_stage*, etc.  For the purpose of targetting servers for deployment groups are created automatically by the `ec2.py` inventory sript since these group names will map to the _Group_ AWS tag.
+Example: *edxapp_stage*, *edxapp_prod*, *xserver_stage*, etc.  For the purpose of targeting servers for deployment groups are created automatically by the `ec2.py` inventory script since these group names will map to the _Group_ AWS tag.
 * __Roles__  - A role will map to a single function/service that runs on server.